-A deodorant allergy is an inflammatory reaction of the underarm skin, which can cause symptoms such as intense itching, blisters, red patches, redness or burning sensation.
+A deodorant rash is an inflammatory reaction of the armpit that causes symptoms such as intense itching, blisters, red patches, redness or a burning sensation.

-If you develop an allergy to deodorants usually one of the first symptoms that arises is a burning sensation and irritated skin, however, other symptoms include:
+If you develop an allergy to deodorants, one of the first symptoms that usually appears is a burning sensation and irritated skin.

-- Red blisters or patches on the skin;
+- Red blisters or spots on the skin;

 - Very intense itching;

-In some cases, when the deodorant is not removed immediately, peeling, blistering or even burns may occur in the underarm.
+In some cases, when the deodorant isn’t removed immediately, peeling, blistering or even burns may occur in the armpit.

-In people with more sensitivity, there may even be more severe allergy symptoms, such as swelling of the face, eyes or tongue, feeling of something stuck in the throat or difficulty breathing.
-In these cases, it is advised to go to the hospital immediately to take an antihistamine and a corticosteroid directly into the vein, avoiding serious complications such as respiratory arrest.
+In more sensitive people, there may even be more severe allergy symptoms, such as swelling of the face, eyes or tongue, the feeling of something stuck in the throat or difficulty in breathing.
+In these cases, go to the hospital immediately to take an antihistamine medication and a corticosteroid medication delivered directly into the vein, this way preventing serious complications such as respiratory arrest.

 What to do in case of allergy

-- Washing the underarm with abundant water and neutral pH soap, in order to remove all the deodorant applied;
+- Washing the armpit with plenty of water and neutral pH soap, in order to remove all the deodorant applied;

-- Putting on the skin hypoallergenic or calming products, such as creams or lotions with aloe, chamomile or lavender, for example, soothe and moisturize the skin;
+- Applying hypoallergenic or calming products to the skin, such as creams or lotions with aloe, chamomile or lavender, to soothe and moisturize the skin;

-- Apply compresses of cold water on the underarms, to reduce the symptoms of irritation and burning sensation.
+- Applying cold water compresses to the armpits, to reduce irritation and the burning sensation.

-However, if the symptoms develop into difficulty in breathing or feeling of something stuck in the throat, it is recommended you go to the hospital or emergency room quickly, as these are signs of an anaphylactic reaction, an allergy situation that needs urgent treatment.
+If you start having difficulty in breathing or feeling like there’s something stuck in your throat, go to the hospital or emergency room quickly, as these are signs of an anaphylactic reaction, an allergy condition that needs urgent treatment.

-The treatment for an allergy to a deodorant depends on the symptoms you present, and may involve the use of antihistamines like Loratadine or Allegra, or corticosteroid, such as Betamethasone.
-These remedies alleviate and treat allergy symptoms and should be prescribed by a dermatologist.
+The treatment for a deodorant allergy depends on your symptoms and may involve the use of antihistamines, like Loratadine or Allegra, or corticosteroids, such as Betamethasone.
+These medications relieve and treat allergy symptoms and should be prescribed by a dermatologist.

-In cases where there is too much redness or itching in the underarms, ointments with antihistaminic properties may also be recommended, which help in relieving these symptoms.
+In cases where there is too much redness or itching in the armpits, ointments with antihistaminic properties which help in relieving these symptoms may also be recommended.